iobis/manual/ipt.md

 Biodiversity data are published in the [Darwin Core](../darwincore) standard.
 It includes a list of defined terms and allows your data to be understood and used by others.
 It also allows an aggregator like OBIS or GBIF to integrate your data with other datasets.

 Darwin Core mapping is the process of linking the fields in your resource file with the appropriate Darwin Core terms.
-It is the most challenging step in publishing your data for two reasons: 1) the list of Darwin Core terms can be overwhelming, so it might be difficult to select the ones that are appropriate for your dataset, and 2) the IPT currently only allows one-to-one mapping of fields, so the ease of mapping will depend on your database structure and on the feasibility of exporting as close to Darwin Core as possible.
+It is the most challenging step in publishing your data for two reasons: (1) the list of Darwin Core terms can be overwhelming, so it might be difficult to select the ones that are appropriate for your dataset, and (2) the IPT currently only allows one-to-one mapping of fields, so the ease of mapping will depend on your database structure and on the feasibility of exporting as close to Darwin Core as possible.
 Contact your node manager or the OBIS secretariat at info@iobis.org to guide you through the steps, review your mapping, suggest terms etc.

 You can find more information regarding Darwin Core mapping in the [IPT manual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki#darwin-core-mappings) (including core types, extensions, auto-mapping, default values, value translation, etc.).

-#### Publish your data
+#### Publish on the IPT

 Go to your resource overview page > Published Release and click Publish.
 The IPT will now generate your data as Darwin Core, and combine the data with the metadata and package it as a standardized zip-file called a "Darwin Core Archive".
 See the IPT manual for more details.